 A skillathon provides youth with the opportunity to blend knowledge and skills acquired in livestock judging, demonstrations, and care and exhibition of animals into a single activity.
 It consists of a series of stations where youth are tested on their knowledge and abilities related to livestock.
+In the Sheep & Goat Skillathon, all stations will pertain to sheep and/or goats.

-The Junior Sheep and Wool Skillathon is open to any youth between the ages of 8 and 18.
+The Junior Sheep and Goat Skillathon is open to any youth between the ages of 8 and 18.
 Individuals and teams (of 3 or 4) from any county, state, or province may compete.
 Youth compete according to their age as of January 1st of the current year.
 Youth ages 8 to 10 compete as juniors; youth ages 11 to 13 compete as intermediates; and youth 14 to 18 compete as seniors.

 The Maryland Sheep Breeders Association provides ribbons and premiums to the top ten individuals in each age division and festival t-shirts to the members of the top three teams in each age division.
 In 2013, MSBA also provided awards for the top scorers in the two wool stations.
 Additional awards are provided by the University of Maryland Extension Small Ruminant Program